-3 ways to transform your outdoor living space
+3 ways to remodel your outdoor living space Tampa Bay, FL

 These days, such outdoor havens are considered valuable home extensions rather than underutilized corners of your yard.
 More than 70 percent of U.S. households now incorporate outdoor living spaces, reports one survey, and nearly 70 percent use those areas at least weekly in season.

 A favorite material for such havens is Western Red Cedar, a stunning and fragrant wood species that incorporates beautifully into decks, porches, furniture, and other functional elements of your home.